linto-ai/linto-stt/nemo/README.md

 ## HTTP serving mode - File transcription

 The HTTP serving mode deploys a HTTP server and a swagger-ui to allow transcription request on a dedicated route.
 You can send WAV files to the server.
-The default values of the API can be found in [```.envdefault```](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault) and can be used as a template for your own configuration file.
+Default API values are defined in [.envdefault](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault), which can serve as a template for your own configuration.

 The SERVICE_MODE value in the .env should be set to ```http```.